bryan0806/UdacityCarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to stay on the center as possible.
+These images show what a recovery looks like starting from the edge of road. :

 ![alt text][image3]
 ![alt text][image4]